Akshaypa91/Systematic-Trading-Engine/README.md

 - **Audit** — every order request/response, exit, cancel, risk change, and kill-switch toggle is recorded.

 **Paper trading is fully isolated** — it uses the simulation engine and virtual portfolio, and is never touched by the live path.

 ---

+## Strategy scoring — does the scanner actually work?

+The swing scanner records every breakout it finds (entry / SL / T1 / T2, deduped per day). `swingOutcomes.js` then walks the **real daily bars that came after** each signal and scores it, so the strategy can be measured instead of admired. `GET /api/swing/performance` returns monthly win rate, expectancy and open counts; a scheduler job re-checks unresolved signals every 12h.

+Two decisions here matter more than the code:

+**Win rate is never shown alone.** These signals run a reward:risk below 1 (roughly 0.87:1), which needs a **53.6% win rate just to break even**.
+A "60% win rate" headline would be actively misleading, so every view pairs win rate with the breakeven rate implied by the actual payoff, and with **expectancy in R** — the number that decides whether the strategy makes money.

+**Same-bar ambiguity resolves against us.** When a single daily bar's high reaches the target *and* its low reaches the stop, daily data cannot prove which came first.
+Those are always scored as **stops**.
+Assuming the target is exactly how a backtest manufactures an edge that dies in production.

+Signals still inside the 30-session window are counted separately and **excluded from win rate** — neither banked as wins nor written off as losses.
+Below 30 resolved trades the UI states plainly that the sample is too small to conclude anything, rather than printing a percentage to one decimal place.

+---